jamesrharwood/thesis/data/barriers.md

 driver_id: motivation
 ---

 Researchers may need to change their approach to writing or what they consider writing to be.Researchers differ in their writing process.
-Teams that follow a structured approach to writing - planning, outlining, drafting and editing with discussion at each stage - may find it easier to incorporate RGs into their workflow.
-Other authors write without an established process and without discussing with other team members.
+Authors that follow a structured approach to writing may find it easier to incorporate RGs into their workflow.

-Some authors may approach writing as a creative process with the desire to tell a story.
-To these authors, _reporting_ using a RG may feel like a different approach with a different end-goal (transparency vs. narrative).
-Reporting using a RG also requires a different process; authors must consider the written article at the very start of their research, and may need to compose their manuscript around a skeleton of reporting items as opposed to writing from start to finish.

 Some experienced researchers may be used to a way of working and reluctant to change, and some inexperienced researchers may be unaware of alternative writing processes.
-Not all researchers have access to help within their institution, such as writing training, research integrity training, or a publications coordinator.